whawker/react-jsx-highcharts/README.md

 **Uncaught TypeError: Cannot read property 'stockChart' of undefined**

-As above, or you are importing High*charts* rather the High*stock*.
+As above, or you are importing High*charts* rather than High*stock*.
 Change you Highcharts import to...
 ```js
 import Highcharts from 'highcharts/highstock';
 ```